johnkerl/miller/docs6b/docs/build.md

 edit Formula/miller.rb
 # Test the URL from the line like
 #   url "https://github.com/johnkerl/miller/releases/download/v6.1.0/mlr-6.1.0.tar.gz"
-# in a browser for typos
+# in a browser for typos.
-# A '@BrewTestBot Test this please' comment within the homebrew-core pull request will restart the homebrew travis build
+# A '@BrewTestBot Test this please' comment within the homebrew-core pull request
+# will restart the homebrew travis build.
 git add Formula/miller.rb
 git commit -m 'miller 6.1.0'
 git push -u origin miller-6.1.0